-7.1 Utility buildings such as water towers and chimneys are unlikely to be a productive use through change of use of a site and even where sites remain in brewery use.
+7.1 Utility buildings such as water towers and chimneys are unlikely to be productive through a change of use of a site.
 For example, these components are likely to have been superseded as large coal furnaces and steam driven equipment has given way to gas fired and electrically driven equipment.